jean-francoisgiraud/DigitalCertificationServices/README.md

 SCOPE: Canadian Aviation Regulations (CARs) and Standards.
 Quality management and assurance (AS9100, ISO9001, ISO27001).
 SOR-96-433-901.01 Part IX — Remotely Piloted Aircraft Systems and CAR 901.29 (maintained to manufacturer's instructions).

 Typical worflow: A customer wants to digitize her/his certification process.
 Certification requirements are compiled, the customer confirms.
-We audit the process and tokenize/document all proof of compliance (test reports, analysis, pictures or any other objective evidences) in the DCS blockchain.
-Any non-compliances are corrected by the customer with a root cause analysis (RCA) supporting the corrections.
+We audit the process and tokenize/document all proof of compliance (test reports, analysis, consensus on similarity, pictures or any combinations of other objective evidences) in the DCS blockchain.
+Any non-compliances are corrected by the customer with a root cause analysis (RCA) supporting the corrections (typically a 5 why).
 We re-audit to confirm the adequacy of the corrections and of the RCA and re-issue a new DCS tokens for the now fully compliant process.
 The customer can then digitally prove, demonstrate, show to the authorities or other interested parties her/his compliance.
 Upon a request from an auhtority or customer a digital certificate holder can provide a token proving the full provenance of her/his product at any stage.
 DCS can also used to prevent counterfeiting by establishing the full provenance of a product or service from its design to its use in-service.
 The customer backs up her/his product's blockchain using their IT record keeping process.

+Privacy: DCS token can be on a public or private blockchain.

+Data security: ISO 27001 (ISMS).

 Payments:
 BTC (Bitcoin): 1PUfrMWUUGPccf3kuUDu7MGHpbddJEqhFo